 As mentioned above, smaller details aren’t going to get captured on video or in the photos.
 It’s far easier to hide unattractive features when someone isn’t going through the house themselves looking around.
 So, you’ll want to ask about them.

 A few things you might want to request more details on include:

 Since you can’t be thorough in person, asking if there are any issues you should know about is definitely a step you should take during a virtual tour so you make sure you don’t miss anything.

-In the wake of the pandemic, Temporary Accommodations has taken additional steps to make sure that policyholders feel safe and have the options they need to find new places to live.
+In the wake of the pandemic, Sedgwick’s temporary housing division has taken additional steps to make sure that policyholders feel safe and have the options they need to find new places to live.
 Our COVID-19 protocols make it safe and easy.
 We work closely with landlords and property managers to prepare for virtual tours and make sure our policyholders have the access they need to investigate their new accommodations.
 Whether our virtual tours are live-streamed or pre-recorded, we make certain that a policyholder has the opportunity to ask all of the questions they might have with either a landlord or a property manager.
 It is our mission, as always to make sure our clients have everything they need to be safe and comfortable.

 Filed Under: Rental Property Management, Smart Home, Temporary Housing | Tagged With: Home Viewing, Temporary Housing, Virtual Solutions